BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %randomnumber.decimal~1.0~{location.y}%
 ```

-### Forced Sync Variable
+### Forced Sync Placeholder

 **static**

-This variable forces an evaluation on the server's main thread.
+This placeholder forces an evaluation on the server's main thread.
-Its syntax is identical to the [eval variable](#eval-variable), but you should only use it if syncing is required.
+Its syntax is identical to the [eval placeholder](#eval-placeholder), but you should only use it if syncing is required.
 If you encapsule multiple evaluations with `sync`, all sub-evaluations will be executed on the server's main thread
 and should be done with `eval` instead.
 ````
-%sync.player.\%objective.variableStore.displayType\%%
+%sync.player.\%objective.placeholderStore.displayType\%%
 %sync.player.\%eval.objective.\\\%objective.otherStore.targetStore\\\%.displayType\%%
 ````

-### Version Variable
+### Version Placeholder

 **static**

-This variable displays the version of the plugin.
+This placeholder displays the version of the plugin.
 You can optionally add the name of the plugin as an argument to display version of another plugin.

 ```
 %version.Citizens%